dreamcastnan/aws_sysops_notes/README.md

 ### AMI sharing

-1. can only share AMI have unencrypted volumes and volumes encrypeted with a customer-managed CMK
+1. can only share AMI have un-encrypted volumes and volumes encrypted with a customer-managed CMK
 2. CMK must be shared too.
 3. don't need to share the EBS snapshot that AMI references to share AMI.

 ## AWS Directory Services

-Default inbould rules allow 0.0.0.0/0 but it's not security concern.
+Default inbound rules allow 0.0.0.0/0 but it's not security concern.
 Refs: [AWS FAQ](https://aws.amazon.com/premiumsupport/faqs/)

 ## CloudFormation